Anotherspencer1/Hello-World/README.md

 # Overview

-This program was written to start my GitHub portfolio and familiarize myself with the processs of uploading software in this way.
+This program was written to start my GitHub portfolio and familiarize myself with the process of uploading software in this way.

 This is a simple python program to priont Hello World to the console.
 This was a simple one line program.

-Here is a link to my demonatration of the program:
+Here is a link to my demonstration of the program:

 [Software Demo Video](https://youtu.be/tyHL1o00nCQ)

 # Development Environment

-I used visual studio code for this program
+I used Visual Studio Code for this program

-Everythin was written in Python
+Everything was written in Python

 # Useful Websites